konfig-dev/konfig/generator/konfig-integration-tests/sdks/ruby-snaptrade/sdks/ruby/README.md

 #### ⚙️ Parameters<a id="⚙️-parameters"></a>

 ##### user_id: `String`<a id="user_id-string"></a>
 ##### user_secret: `String`<a id="user_secret-string"></a>
 ##### broker: `String`<a id="broker-string"></a>
 Slug of the brokerage to connect the user to

 ##### immediateRedirect: `Boolean`<a id="immediateredirect-boolean"></a>
 When set to True, user will be redirected back to the partner's site instead of the connection portal

 ##### customRedirect: `String`<a id="customredirect-string"></a>
 URL to redirect the user to after the user connects their brokerage account

 ##### reconnect: `String`<a id="reconnect-string"></a>
 The UUID of the brokerage connection to be reconnected.
 This parameter should be left empty unless you are reconnecting a disabled connection.
 See ‘Reconnecting Accounts’ for more information.

 ##### connectionType: [`ConnectionType`](./lib/snaptrade/models/connection_type.rb)<a id="connectiontype-connectiontypelibsnaptrademodelsconnection_typerb"></a>
+Sets whether the connection should be read or trade

 ##### connectionPortalVersion: [`ConnectionPortalVersion`](./lib/snaptrade/models/connection_portal_version.rb)<a id="connectionportalversion-connectionportalversionlibsnaptrademodelsconnection_portal_versionrb"></a>
+Sets the version of the connection portal to render, with a default to 'v2'

 #### 🔄 Return<a id="🔄-return"></a>